-It was not uncommon for samurai to commit ritual suicide called seppuku “belly slitting” or, harakiri as a way to show their sincere regret for having failed in their obligations.
+It was not uncommon for samurai to commit ritual suicide called seppuku “belly slitting”.
+Harakiri is another term, often mispronounced as “Hairy Carry”.
+It was a death ritual that samurai employedto show their sincere regret for having failed in their obligations.
 Slitting one’s own throat was another method they sometimes employed.

 A contingent of teenage samurai, part of the Byakkotai, or “White Tiger Force” was sent to take part in the battle, but they became lost.
 The leader decided to return to the castle to aid in its defense, and the small group of teenagers stopped on a hillside clearing where, in the distance, they saw the castle town enveloped in smoke and flame.
-They assumed that they were too late to come to the capital’s defense and they all decided to commit suicide to atone for their perceived failure and Aizu’s defeat.
+They assumed that they were too late to come to the capital’s defense and they all decided to commit suicide to atone for their perceived failure in defending Aizu.